New Mexico Privet

 The New Mexico Privet in a pot.

 Some landscapers use it as a hedge as it will look attractive by planting 3-4 in a row then trim them into the size you need.
-Bright green foliage will turn into golden yellow in fall.
-It is a deciduous plant so there is some maintenance involved during the late fall seasons.
+The bright green leaves gradually shift to a stunning golden yellow during the fall season.
+This plant loses its leaves each year, as it’s deciduous.
+So there is some maintenance involved during the late fall seasons.

 If left alone they will grow up to 12 ft. tall and about 5 ft. wide.
 It is a moderate watering plant but will grow quickly and look better if watered more often…especially during the hot summer months.
 The trunk and stems are whitish in color resembling The Western Cottonwood trees.